-15.1 The stewards or race director may give instructions to competitors by means of special circulars in accordance with the Code.
-These circulars will be distributed to all competitors who must acknowledge receipt.
+- 15.1 The stewards or race director may give instructions to competitors by means of special circulars in accordance with the Code.
+These circulars will be distributed to all competitors who must acknowledge receipt. - 15.2 All classifications and results of practice and the race, as well as all decisions issued by the officials, will be posted on the official notice board. - 15.3 Any decision or communication concerning a particular competitor should be given to him within twenty five minutes of such decision, and receipt must be acknowledged. - 15.4 Official instructions and communications to competitors may also be given via a dedicated radio channel or through the timekeeping screens.

-- 15.2 All classifications and results of practice and the race, as well as all decisions issued by the officials, will be posted on the official notice board. - 15.3 Any decision or communication concerning a particular competitor should be given to him within twenty five minutes of such decision, and receipt must be acknowledged.
+16) INCIDENTS DURING THE RACE

-16) INCIDENTS
+- "Incident" means any occurrence or series of occurrences involving one or more drivers, or any action by any driver, which can be reported to the stewards by the race director (or directly noted by the stewards) which: - a) Necessitated the suspension of a race under Article 41. - b) Constituted a breach of these Sporting Regulations or the Code. - c) Caused a false start by one or more cars. - d) Caused a collision.

-- "Incident" means any occurrence or series of occurrences involving one or more drivers, or any action by any driver, which is reported to the stewards by the race director (or noted by the stewards and subsequently investigated) which: - a) Necessitated the suspension of a race under Article 40. - b) Constituted a breach of these Sporting Regulations or the Code. - c) Caused a false start by one or more cars. - d) Caused a collision. - e) Forced a driver off the track. - f) Illegitimately prevented a legitimate overtaking manoeuvre by a driver. - g) Illegitimately impeded another driver during overtaking.
+- e) Forced a driver off the track. - f) Illegitimately prevented a legitimate overtaking manoeuvre by a driver. - g) Illegitimately impeded another driver during overtaking.